pivotal/docs-tap/getting-started/add-test-and-security.hbs.md

 For additional information and examples, see [Tanzu Insight plug-in overview](../cli-plugins/insight/cli-overview.md).
 <br>

 Congratulations!
 You have successfully added testing and security scanning to your application on the Tanzu Application Platform.
-See component documentation for [Out of the Box Supply Chain with Testing and Scanning](../scc/ootb-supply-chain-testing-scanning.hbs.md#a-idcve-triage-workflowa-cve-triage-workflow) on the CVE triage workflow.

 Take the next steps to learn about recommended supply chain security best practices and gain a powerful services journey experience on the Tanzu Application Platform by enabling several advanced use cases.